-10.06.2018- Tripping to Advance, NC

-Above is just a very small sampling of the incredible beautiful farmlands we view every time we get up and drive off to another location.
+6th.
+Tripping to Advance, NC Above is just a very small sampling of the incredibly beautiful farmlands we view every time we get up and drive off to another location.
 Not sure how early in the morning these folks get up to prepare for these yard sales.

-No lack for patrons, every yard sale has a good amount of shoppers.
+No lack for patrons, every yard sale has a good number of shoppers.